Time Well Served: The Tale of Jacob’s Pardon

 Jacob's Pardon Highlights

-Nearly a century ago, Jacob and Abner Taub crafted and bootlegged their own whiskey during Prohibition — today, the Taub family continues this legacy with Jacob’s Pardon Whiskey.
+Jacob and Abner Taub crafted their own whiskey during Prohibition to support their families — today, the third and fourth generation continues this legacy with Jacob’s Pardon Whiskey.

-It is a collaboration between third-generation Marc Taub and America’s foremost expert on distilled spirits, F. Paul Pacult; together, they expertly blend every small batch of Jacob’s Pardon.
+It is a collaboration of expert selection and blending between Marc Taub, his son Jake Taub, and America’s foremost expert on distilled spirits, F. Paul Pacult.

-There are two distinct ranges available: the Small Batch American Whiskey series and the “Cast of Casks” collection of single-cask offerings.
+Two distinct ranges available: the Small Batch American Whiskey series and the “Cast of Casks” single-cask collection.

-An exceptionally rare offering, Jacob’s Pardon Small Batch #3 (released in July 2023), is an 18-year-old American Light Whiskey with a 99% corn, 1% malted barley mash bill that was bottled a cask strength of 71.35% abv / 142 proof.
+Jacob’s Pardon Small Batch #3 is an exceptionally rare, 18-year-old American Light Whiskey with a 99% corn, 1% malted barley mash bill, bottled at 142 proof, cask strength.

 Bardstown, Kentucky, United States of America